 Aura Banda’s Galápagos Islands: Protecting the Natural World Is a Family Tradition

-As a third-generation resident of the remote archipelago, her family raised her to be a steward of the islands.
-Banda pursued this mission in school by studying photographic arts, French and Italian, and environmental management.
+As a third-generation resident of the remote archipelago, she was raised to be a steward of the islands.
+Banda pursued this mission by studying photographic arts, French and Italian, and environmental management.
 In 2005, she returned home to the Galápagos Islands and began her work as a naturalist guide and photo instructor.
 At Silversea, she has since been promoted to the position of expedition and development manager.

 Her grandfather’s philosophy: “We don’t have to make nature get used to us; we have to get used to nature.”
 This doctrine of conscious symbiosis was passed down to his children, who eventually bestowed it on Banda.
 Formal education beyond this worldview came when Banda’s grandmother spoke to the president of Ecuador to establish the first school on Floreana Island.
 But after children turned 12, they headed to the mainland to continue their education.
 And most of them would stay there.